ox-vgg/vasa/README.md

 More details are available at: http://www.robots.ox.ac.uk/~vgg/software/vasa/

-## Screenshots
-Coming soon !

 ## Download
-Detailed instructions for downloading the VASA software is available at http://www.robots.ox.ac.uk/~vgg/software/vasa/
+Detailed instructions for downloading the VASA software is available at http://www.robots.ox.ac.uk/~vgg/software/vasa/#downloads

 ## Demo
-A sample demo package can be downloaded at http://www.robots.ox.ac.uk/~vgg/software/vasa/
+Usage examples are described at http://www.robots.ox.ac.uk/~vgg/software/vasa/#Examples, and sample demo packages can be downloaded from http://www.robots.ox.ac.uk/~vgg/software/vasa/#downloads

 ## Developer's Resources
 VASA was created on top of the [VGG Image Annotator (VIA) v2](http://www.robots.ox.ac.uk/~vgg/software/via/) tool.
 For more information on extending or creating VIA, see: https://gitlab.com/vgg/via/#developers-resources.